 The University of Tokyo Online Course Catalogue

-Note: Courses available change annually and the courses currently on the webpage may not be offered in the subsequent year.
+Note: Courses available change every year and the courses currently on the webpage may not be offered in the subsequent year.

 Notes for the Special Auditors who wish to register for courses: